-Research!America has developed several series of one-page reports to highlight the benefits of research to improve health.
+Research!America has developed several series of brief reports to highlight the benefits of research to improve health.

-Use these links to explore our facts sheets:
+Use these links to explore our database of facts sheets:

 Investment in Research Saves Lives and Money